-Students are provided with the occasion and opportunity to exhibit and sell, their photographic work at the annual "Unity Evening of the Arts" event held at the college in Term 4.
+Students are provided with the occasion and opportunity to exhibit and sell, their photographic work at the annual Winter Festival event hosted by the Arts and Hospitality departments.

-Skills obtained through this certificate course provide a starting point for a number of potential photographic careers including portrait, wedding and studio photography, real estate, food and fashion photography, advertising, commercial, fine art and productphotography, photojournalism, entertainment, leisure, events and freelance photography, as well as scientific, forensic and medical photography.
+Skills obtained through this Certificate III training course provide a starting point for several potential photographic careers including portrait, wedding and studio photography, real estate, food and fashion photography, advertising, commercial, fine art and productphotography, photojournalism, entertainment, leisure, events and freelance photography, as well as scientific, forensic and medical photography.